-Advancing medical technology and improving healthcare delivery are some of our most urgent and complex societal challenges, especially as costs continue to rise on a steady upward trajectory.
-In 2012, the healthcare industry contributed $2.87 trillion to the US economy, representing approximately one fifth of the nation’s GDP.
+Advancing medical technology and improving healthcare delivery are some of our most urgent and complex societal challenges, especially as costs continue to rise.
+The healthcare industry contributes approximately $3 trillion to the U.S. economy, representing approximately one-fifth of the nation’s GDP.

-The university-wide Center for Healthcare Innovation (CHI) seeks solutions to these challenges through education, research and partnerships that connect the fields of biology, engineering and computer science.
-The CHI also works to strengthen the healthcare workforce by identifying skill gaps and adapting or creating curricula designed to address those gaps.
+Stevens' university-wide Center for Healthcare Innovation (CHI) seeks solutions to these challenges through education, research and partnerships that connect the fields of biology, engineering and computer science.
+CHI also works to strengthen the healthcare workforce by identifying skills gaps and adapting or creating curricula designed to address these gaps.

-Many of the activities of the CHI are conducted in close collaboration with healthcare industry partners, including hospitals, medical schools, and pharmaceutical, biotech, medical device, diagnostic, contract research and insurance companies.
-Hackensack University Medical Center (HUMC), a nonprofit teaching and research hospital, which has partnered with Stevens on joint biomedical education programs, is one key partner.
-Another is Georgetown University School of Medicine (GUSM), a leader in clinical medical research.
+Many of the activities of the CHI are conducted in close collaboration with healthcare industry partners including hospitals, medical schools and pharmaceutical, biotech, medical device, diagnostic, contract research and insurance firms.
+Hackensack University Medical Center (HUMC), a nonprofit teaching and research hospital and one of New Jersey's top-ranked hospitals, has partnered with Stevens on joint biomedical education programs, for example.